Mean-field model of interacting quasilocalized excitations in glasses: Discussion and outlook

-Our findings give rise to several interesting research directions.
-First, it would be most useful to obtain an analytic solution of the model, predicting the numerical observations.
-Such a solution may provide deeper understanding of the statistical-mechanical properties of the KHGPS model, and better place it in the context of other mean-field models in statistical physics.
-Moreover, such a solution may shed light on the finite $T$ behavior of the KHGPS model, not discussed here at all.
-We believe that obtaining this analytic solution is possible, and hope to report on it in the near future.
-Second, it would be most useful to further explore the analogy between the KHGPS model and finite-dimensional glasses, in particular better understanding the hypothesized relation between the minimization of the Hamiltonian and the self-organization processes taking place while a glass is quenched from a melt.
-Establishing such relations may clarify what mean-field models such as the KHGPS one can teach us about the physics of glasses.\\
+Our findings give rise to several interesting questions and research directions.
+First, while we provide strong numerical support to the generic emergence of the ${\cal D}(\omega)\!\sim\!\omega^4$ density of states in the KHGPS model, it would be desirable to obtain a rigorous proof of this observation and its validity conditions.
+Given the mean-field nature of our model, the latter should be feasible using mean-field spin glass techniques~\cite{MPV87}.
+Second, it would be most useful to further explore the analogy between the KHGPS model and finite-dimensional glasses, better understanding the hypothesized relation between the minimization of the Hamiltonian and the self-organization processes taking place while a glass is quenched from a melt.
+In particular, it would be interesting to understand whether and how the model parameters $h$, $J$ and $\kappa_0$ might be related to measurable quantities in supercooled liquids and glasses~\cite{Albert2020}.

+Finally, in the analysis above, the stiffness scale $\kappa_0$ fully characterizes the initial stiffness distribution $p(\kappa)$ --- describing the non-interacting oscillators --- that was taken to be gapless and uniform in the interval $[0,\,\kappa_0]$.
+It would very interesting to understand the relations between $p(\kappa)$ and liquid states above the glass temperature, both in terms of its functional form and in relation to the possible existence of a gap in it, a possibility that has not been considered here.
+Establishing such relations may further clarify what mean-field models such as the KHGPS one can teach us about the physics of glasses.